Aristocrab/AspireTodoApp/README.md

 ## Screenshots

 ### Angular
-You can switch between REST and GraphQL, as well as between MongoDB and Postgres
+You can switch between REST and GraphQL, as well as between MongoDB and Postgres.
+The data is synced between the two databases.

 ![](/img/angular.png)

 ### Aspire resources